 Look at this UK price list from 1969 - Drake Twins with PSU and Speaker over £550.
 KW Separates ready to go £246.

 There is a huge collector community in the US with a great deal of information on every aspect of Drake equipment.
+Ron Baker WB4HFN is the 'go to' individual for all things Drake.
 The quality of components is pretty good and I have had far fewer resistor failures in Drake equipment compared to KW..and the permeability PTOs are stable within minutes of switch on with no mechanical backlash

 G3ZPS Drake Collection